Garrett Hampson Preview, Player Props: Marlins vs. Phillies

 Garrett Hampson At The Plate

-- Hampson is batting .278 with 10 doubles, a triple, two home runs and 15 walks.
+- Hampson is hitting .290 with 10 doubles, a triple, three home runs and 15 walks.

-- In 56.5% of his 62 games this season, Hampson has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 57.1% of his 63 games this season, Hampson has picked up at least one hit.
+He's also had nine multi-hit games.

-- In 62 games played this year, he has gone deep in only two of them.

-- In 17.7% of his games this year, Hampson has driven in at least one run.
-In four of those games (6.5%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.